Is Tanzanian Gold Corporation (TRX) a Keeper?

-Tanzanian Gold Corporation (AMEX:TRX) went up by 4.01% from its latest closing price compared to the recent 1-year high of $1.91.
-The company’s stock price has collected 7.92% of gains in the last five trading sessions.
+Tanzanian Gold Corporation (AMEX:TRX) went down by -7.14% from its latest closing price compared to the recent 1-year high of $1.91.
+The company’s stock price has collected 9.23% of gains in the last five trading sessions.
 Press Release reported on 06/09/21 that Positive Updated Metallurgical Test Work at the Buckreef Gold Project

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.